kevinros/contextAndConnections/README.md

 1. ``webpages``, which contains the complete collected webpage corpus for our experiments.
 Each webpage is its own json file, and it contains two fields: ``id`` which is the same as the filename, uniquely identifying the webpage, and ``contents``, which is the scraped text.
 2. ``queries`` which should contain ``queries_{train,val,test}.tsv``,  ``url_file_map.pkl``, and ``relevance_scores.txt``.

 ``queries_{train,val,test}.tsv``: contains the train/dev/test splits for the Full setting.
-The first item on each line is the query id, and the second item on each line is the comment chain, where each comment is separted by <C>.
+The first item on each line is the query id, and the second item on each line is the comment chain, where each comment is separated by <C>.
 Note that only the Full setting is included, but creating the Last setting (keeping only the last comment) or the Proactive setting (removing the last comment) can be done easily.

 ``url_file_map.pkl``: maps a url to the file name in ``webpages``.
 The dictionary map also contains status (if the URL was successful), the comment ids in the chains from the original Reddit data, and whether the URL is in the train/dev/test split.

-``relevance_scores.txt``: trec style relevance judgements for each query id.
+``relevance_scores.txt``: trec style relevance judgments for each query id.
 Maps to a webpage id.

 For ease of use, you can then set up the following file structure: